codeuniversity/makerspace/code-of-conduct.md

 * All members must not leave their belongings inside the space when not present at the lab.
 * Materials that do not fit in a locker may be stored only in a designated Community Storage area, neatly and labeled with your name and project (TBC)
-* Members must email info@fatcatfablab.org for permission to store any projects that don’t fit in a bin at the lab for more than two weeks.
-The Board reserves the right to require permission for large projects being stored at the lab less than two weeks as well.
 * Laptops and belongings cannot be left unattended longer than 2 hours -- no 'camping' or 'reserving' tables.
 * The lab CANNOT be used as a storage facility.
 Inactive projects, nonfunctioning tools, or personal items may removed or recycled without warning.
 * Materials perceived as not part of an active project with visible progress may be considered abandoned.
 Abandoned items will be moved to scrap, discarded, or made available for anyone to use, potentially without warning.
 It is the sole responsibility of members to communicate, monitor, and manage the items they bring into the space, including coordinating removal if requested.